FelipeACXavier/PhD/content/Years/Year 1/ES Schema.md

 ---

 Embedded systems encompass a much larger domain than, for example, just robotics; thus, I think it makes sense to use the requirements identified by [Feitosa et al. 2013](http://www.teses.usp.br/teses/disponiveis/55/55134/tde-18042013-151002/) and extend with requirements from other domains.
 Most, if not all of these requirements can be leveraged for embedded systems in general.
-In ==yellow== are the ones which cannot be generalized.
+In yellow are the ones which cannot be generalized.

 I will place the requirements here since they are only available in Portuguese in the original document.